An old typewriter, how quaintly lovely

 How to spot if a publication is getting it wrong and the future is looking murky: it’s noisy, people are everywhere.
 Everyone’s gathered around a bubbling cauldron attempting to craft features by committee.
 Suspicious-looking satanists in suits wander around casually tasting the soup, crippling creativity with their imposingly minty breath as they peer over your shoulder and ask what you’re working on.
 You start hearing talk of surveys, of focus groups and statistics.
 Flip charts are wheeled out, you’re told that there is nothing to worry about, this is just a casual look at some marketing theories about what kind of stories you should be writing, and what your headlines should be.
 The death knell starts to clang.
 Oh ignore that!
 Someone vaguely wafts their hand in the air casually.
 You attempt to giggle but instead you snort and a gallon of blood comes out of your nose and you start screaming and scratching at your temples.
 From a hospital bed, you wonder how a writer, whose currency is their ideas, could possibly survive when their editors are being usurped by people with no editorial experience?

 What happened next for writers and their industry in the case of “the great caving in of so many magazines” (as it shall henceforth be known) was that some moved towards papers and found a bigger audience and greater success, some disappeared never to be seen again (except on Facebook), a few still managed to carve a niche in the magazines that survived the cull – one or two of which seem to be thriving (was it all too soon?).
-And everyone else went online, where the road to riches got covered in skidmarks and boulders, and then some wildlife started swanning around like it wasn’t even a road any more.
-Then a Mount Everest grew in the middle, and the idea that a writing job could sustain you for your whole career started to look a bit preposterous.
+And everyone else went online, where the road to riches got covered in skidmarks and boulders, and then some wildlife started swanning around.
+Then a Mount Everest grew in the middle of the road, and the idea that a writing job could sustain you for your whole career started to look a bit preposterous.
 But hey, at least we had newspaper jobs to work towards!
 So what is the future of our industry now?
 I don’t know about the others, but my plan is to work on my “reach” then spend the rest of my career tentatively trying not to alienate a single person on Twitter with my overly long think pieces.

 In hindsight I should probably have read that email.